Once you've found the right research opportunity, you're ready to apply.

 If you are applying for a studentship (a fully funded research place in a specific area), the process is similar to applying for a job and the advert will give specific details of how to do this.
 Many of our studentships are advertised in the jobs section of our website, and you can also search www.jobs.ac.uk and www.findaphd.com.
 You may also need to submit a formal application for the course.

-Doctoral training programmes deliver tailored high-level research and skills training for our postgraduate students and often offer funded placements.
-Each doctoral training programme has a different application process and deadlines for applications.
+Doctoral training programmes deliver tailored high-level research and skills training and often offer funded placements.
+Each doctoral training programme has a different application process and deadlines.
 You may also need to submit a formal application for the course online.

 3. Check key dates and deadlines

-Research programmes usually recruit postgraduate students throughout the year, but it is worth checking if there are any closing dates for the project you are applying for.
+Research programmes usually recruit throughout the year, however, you should check if there is a closing date for projects you are applying for.

-If you are applying for a doctoral training programme, please check dates and deadlines for the centre you are applying to.
+If you are interested in a doctoral training programme, please check dates and deadlines for the centre you are applying to.

-International students are advised to submit applications as early as possible.
-The deadline for courses starting on 1 October 2018 is
+International students should apply as early as possible.
+The deadline for courses starting on Tuesday 1 October 2019 is Friday 16 August 2019.

-An offer of study is required for many funding opportunities and students should check deadlines for applications carefully, as these are often early in the year.
+An offer of study is required for many funding opportunities.
+You should check deadlines for applications carefully, as these are often early in the year.

 4. Write a research proposal

-Your applications will usually include a research proposal.
-This will normally be between 1,000-3,000 words in length, and is judged on both content and the proposal format.
+Your application will usually include a 1,000–3,000-word research proposal.
+This will be judged on both content and format.

-You can also contact the relevant academic school or department directly as they may be able to provide extra information.
+For advice on how to write a research proposal, see our how to guide.
+You can also contact the relevant academic school directly as they may be able to provide extra information.

 5. Apply for funding